Pickerington High School Central: Football rivalries

 Pickerington High School/Lancaster High School:

 The annual game between Pickerington Central and Lancaster High School is sometimes referred to as the "Fight for Fairfield County" or the "Battle of 33".
 This game is between the two largest cities and schools in Fairfield County.
 Pickerington Central defeated Lancaster for the first time in a number of years during the 2007 season.
 During the 2007 season PHSC beat Lancaster twice, once during the regular season and once during the OHSAA Regional Quarter-Final game.

 PHSC vs. PHSN: Pickerington High School North opened for the 2003–04 school year.
 In 2008, Central and North faced off in football for the first time at Crew Stadium.
 Adidas sponsored a trophy to commemorate this new rivalry.
 Nearly 15,000 people attended the game.
 The Purple and Black trophy supports a Victory Bell.
 The inaugural bell was awarded to Pickerington High School Central for their 38–7 victory over Pickerington High School North.
-It is now currently at Central.
+It is now currently at North.